kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 We have two options for running our microservice:

 1. We can use an IDE of our choice to run our microservice.
-We simply run it as Java application, with main class set to `com.kumuluz.ee.EeApplication`.
+We simply run it as Java application, with the main class set to `com.kumuluz.ee.EeApplication`.

-2. We can use maven to build it and then use java to run the jar.
+2. We can use Maven to build it and `java` to run the Uber JAR.

 ```bash
 mvn clean package